+- Utilize Books on Tape (see resources below)

+- Watch a documentary

+- Read a book or even a section of a book

+- Youtube

+- Udemy

-- Utilize audio books (see resources below) - Watch a documentary - Read a book or even a section of a book - Listen to positive and informative radio shows - Search the Internet for credible information - Podcasts Listen in your car on the way to work or wherever you may be headed.
+- Listen to positive and informative radio shows

+- Search the Internet for credible information

+- Podcasts Listen in your car on the way to work or wherever you may be headed.
 Use your commute time for development time!! - Don't forget about your local library It's free and they have numerous books, magazines, audio books, and DVDs.